AntoineJac/react-prebid-rubicon/README.md

 **This repo is based on the (great job) done by Ebay on: https://github.com/technology-ebay-de/react-prebid**

-**As a Rubicon employee, I have adapted it to make it work with it demand manager product** **Do notice that it is NOT an official Rubicon product and the company is not liable for any use of this unofficial product** **Please contact me for any further details or help on this package: ajacquemin@rubiconproject.com**
+**As a Rubicon employee, I have adapted it to make it work with Rubicon demand manager product**

+**Do notice, it is NOT an official Rubicon product and Rubicon Project could not be liable for any use of this package**

+**Please contact me for any further details or help on this package: ajacquemin@rubiconproject.com**

 # react-prebid